MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

    Import-Module ExchangeOnlineManagement; Get-Module ExchangeOnlineManagement
    ```

-2. You can use the **Update-Module** cmdlet **in an elevated PowerShell window** to update the EXO V2 module from the PowerShell Gallery.
-If you installed with `-Scope CurrentUser` then there is no need to use elevation.
+2. You can use the **Update-Module** cmdlet to update the EXO V2 module from the PowerShell Gallery.
 Typically, you'll want the latest public version of the module, but you can also upgrade to a Preview version if one is available.

-   - To upgrade to **the latest public version** of the module, run the following command:
+   - To upgrade to **the latest public version** of the module, run **one** of the following commands based on how you originally installed the module (in an elevated PowerShell window vs. `Scope CurrentUser`):

+     - In an elevated PowerShell window (all users):

        ```powershell
        Update-Module -Name ExchangeOnlineManagement
        ```

-     Enter **Y** to accept the license agreement.

-   - To upgrade to **a Preview version** of the module, replace \<PreviewVersion\> with the necessary value, and run the following command:
+     - Only for the current user account:

        ```powershell
+       Update-Module -Name ExchangeOnlineManagement -Scope CurrentUser
+       ```

+   - To upgrade to **a Preview version** of the module, replace \<PreviewVersion\> with the necessary value, and run **one** of the following commands based on how you originally installed the module (in an elevated PowerShell window vs. `Scope CurrentUser`):

+     - In an elevated PowerShell window (all users):

+       ```powershell
        Update-Module -Name ExchangeOnlineManagement -RequiredVersion <PreviewVersion> -AllowPrerelease
+       ```

+     - Only for the current user account:

+       ```powershell
+       Update-Module -Name ExchangeOnlineManagement -RequiredVersion <PreviewVersion> -AllowPrerelease -Scope CurrentUser
        ```

    When you're finished, enter **Y** to accept the license agreement.

 3. To confirm that the update was successful, run the following commands to check the version information of the module that's installed: